Confinement performance predictions for a high field axisymmetric tandem mirror: Conclusions and future work

 \section{Conclusions and future work}

-Here, a new computational model for magnetic equilibrium, transport, heating, and fueling in simple mirrors was developed, a novel POPCON technique for tandem mirror performance was derived and optimized end plugs that deliver tandem mirror central cell performance consistent with the fusion pilot plant criteria outlined in the NASEM recommendations in the "Bringing Fusion to the US Grid" report were identified.
+A new computational model for magnetic equilibrium, transport, heating, and fuelling in simple mirrors was developed, a novel POPCON technique for tandem mirror performance was derived, and optimized end plugs that deliver tandem mirror central cell performance consistent with the fusion pilot plant criteria outlined in the NASEM recommendations in the ``Bringing Fusion to the US Grid'' report were identified.
 The analysis here has identified an optimized $25~\mathrm{T}$ peak field tandem mirror end plug that achieves average densities in excess of $1.5 \times 10^{20}~\mathrm{m}^{-3}$ with $15~\mathrm{MW}$ of $240-360~\mathrm{keV}$ NBI heating and enables a $50~\mathrm{m}$ long $3~\mathrm{T}$ central cell to generate over $150~\mathrm{MW}$ fusion power.
 This operating point is significantly more conservative than previous classical tandem mirror concepts proposed in the literature \citep{Fowler1977,Fowler2017}.
 Along the way, a number of important new and important insights about classical axisymmetric tandem mirror operation were brought to light.
-Using the novel POPCONs approach derived here, it was found found that in a classical tandem mirror the end plug can be characterized sufficiently to estimate central cell performance with only parameters: $a_m$ the plasma radius at the mirror throat, $B_m$ the field at the mirror throat, and $n_p$ the end plug density.
+Using the novel POPCONs approach derived here, it was found found that in a classical tandem mirror the end plug can be characterized sufficiently to estimate central cell performance with only parameters: the plasma radius at the mirror throat $a_m$, the field at the mirror throat $B_m$, and the end plug density $n_p$.
 The POPCONs found that alpha particle heating in the central cell can substantially raise $T_e$ and is important to understanding tandem mirror performance, and the central cell density ratio $n_c/n_p$ in high-field axisymmetric tandem mirrors should be significantly higher than previously suggested in the literature.
-End plug performance and engineering feasibility were also found to be enhanced by fueling the end plug with only tritium.
-Finally, first of a kind optimizations with integrated modelling for simple mirrors was performed using the RealTwin and it was shown that pilot plant end plug parameters can be reached.
+It was also noted that synchrotron radiation and classical transport could substantially limit tandem mirror central cell performance when $\beta$ becomes large, and therefore these effects must be included in the tandem mirror scopings.
+End plug performance and engineering feasibility were also found to be enhanced by fuelling the end plug with only tritium provided the DCLC stability conditions could be satisfied.
+Machine learning aided optimization of end plug equilibria and transport using integrated modelling was performed using Realta's RealTwin integrated model.
+It was shown that pilot plant relevant end plug parameters can be reached with near-term technologies.
+These simulations also revealed two important pieces of end plug physics that have been overlooked in previous studies such as \citet{Fowler2017}.
+First, NBI energy optimizes at a significantly lower value, $\sim 400~\textrm{keV}$, than what was used in previous tandem mirror scoping studies, $\sim 1~\textrm{MeV}$, when neutral beam shine through and DCLC are self-consistently accounted for.
+Second, classical transport is very important to moderating the value of $\beta_0$ at the magnetic axis of the end plug.
+Without diffusion, $\beta_0(\psi =0)$ in the end plug will rapidly approach unity for realistic NBI absorption profiles limiting the maximum value of $\langle n_p\rangle$.
+Furthermore, the flattening of end plug density profiles from diffusion could suppress drift waves, having a stabilizing effect on DCLC.